Wiebke Muhsal

-Wiebke Muhsal (born 6 April 1986 in Lüdinghausen) is a German politician with the Alternative für Deutschland (AfD).
+Wiebke Muhsal (born 6 April 1986) is a German politician with the Alternative für Deutschland (AfD).
 Since 2014, she is a member of the Landtag of Thuringia and deputy chairman of the AfD caucus.
 She is also her party's critic on family and education policy and is a member of the Parliamentary Committee on Education, Youth and Sports.

 Life and education

 Muhsal was raised in Münster and Bad Salzuflen.
 In 2005 she began studying Jurisprudence at the University of Jena, from which in 2012 she graduated with a Diplom-Juristin degree.
 After completing her studies, she devoted herself primarily to raising her three sons until her election to the Thuringian Landtag in 2014.
 Muhsal is married and lives in Jena.
 She is a practising Roman Catholic.

 Political engagement

 Muhsal joined the AfD in November 2013.
 She is the AfD spokeswoman for the Jena-Gera-Saale-Holzland district, and a member of the working group on family, health, and demography as well as leader of the working group on education, science, and culture.
 After the 2014 state elections in Thuringia, she was elected to the Thuringian Landtag.
 In July 2015 she was selected as the state representative for the Young Alternative for Germany.

-In 2016, Muhsal wearied a Niqab to the Thuringian Landtag (State parliament) in a protest to call for a ban on the face covering.
+In 2016, Muhsal wore a Niqab to the Thuringian Landtag (state parliament) in a protest calling for a ban on the face covering.

+The Thuringian AfD parliamentary group wants to propose Wiebke Muhsal as a candidate for the office of state parliament president in 2024.